-compliance with the Environmental and Social Policy and Gender Policy of the Fund? not include provisions to ensure that the USPs will also be compliant with the ESP.
+and social impacts / risks identified, in compliance with the Environmental and Social Policy and Gender Policy of the Fund? project contains USPs but the proposal does not include provisions to ensure that the USPs will also be compliant with the ESP.
 The proposal includes a gender assessment and action plan (Annex 5) which elaborates on the gender- specific local contexts.
-CR17 : Given the USPs, please justify their use for this in the proposal document.
+CR17: Given the USPs, please justify their use for this project, and provide provisions for ESP compliance. does include a provision for ESP compliance of USPs, however, the mitigation measures provided in the review sheet are not included in the proposal document.
 Please revise.
-15. Does the project promote new and innovative solutions to climate change adaptation, such as new approaches, technologies Yes.
-The project innovates by implementing a loss and damage methodology for slow onset - and mechanisms? hazards at the local level, which informs the use of adaptation options and allows for experimentation of NbS and climate-smart practices and technologies.
-Resource Availability Is the requested project / programme funding within the funding windows of the programme for regional projects/progra mmes?
-Yes. - - 2.
-Are the administrative costs (Implementing Entity Management Fee and Project/ Programme Execution Costs) at or below 10 per cent of the project/program me for Largely Yes.
-CAR2: The project document lacks the Project Components and Financing Table before Section II.
-Please include it.
+15. Does the project promote new and innovative solutions to climate change adaptation, such as new approaches, technologies and mechanisms?
+Yes.
+The project innovates by implementing a loss and damage methodology for slow onset hazards at the local level, which informs the use of adaptation options and allows - - for experimentation of NbS and climate-smart practices and technologies.
+Resource Availability 1.
+Is the requested project / programme funding within the funding windows of the programme for regional projects/programmes?
+Yes. - - - 2.
+Are the administrative costs (Implementing Entity Management Fee and Project Programme Execution Costs) at or below 10 per cent of the project/program me for implementing entity (IE) fees and at or below 10 per cent of the project/program me cost for the execution costs Please include it.
 CAR2: Not cleared.
 The Project Component and Financing Table (Section I) and the Budget - table 12 (Section II G) do not present the same figures.
 Additionally, the numbers do not sum up correctly in the Project Component and Financing Table.
 Kindly revise thoroughly.
 CAR2: Not Cleared.
-For the project components and financing table, para 111, pp. 26- 29: i) delete last column as it is a repetition; ii) add table number and heading; iii) add components subtotals; iv) only include overall CAR2:Yes.
-Para 111 and Table has been adjusted as indicated.
-A comprehensive table has been included (Part IIIG > table 16 p.90-94)
+For the project components and financing table, para 111, pp. 26-29: i) delete last column as it is a repetition; ii) add table number and heading; iii) add components subtotals; iv) only include overall total executing costs (EC) and total implementing fee (IF); v) the breakdown of EC and IF have to be presented as part the detailed budget table in Part IIIG or as standalone tables after budget table.
+CAR2: Cleared.
+See Table 1, pp.26-27.